COVID-19 lockdown increases domestic violence in Bangladesh | DW | 12.05.2020

 Subscribe to Corona Compact — DW's newsletter tracking coronavirus in Asia

-The incident took place amid a countrywide lockdown in Bangladesh to slow the novel coronavirus spread, which has infected nearly 16,000 people and killed more than 230.
+The incident took place amid a countrywide lockdown in Bangladesh to slow the spread of the novel coronavirus, which has infected nearly 16,000 people and killed more than 230 across the nation.

 Rights activists say the lockdown has made women and children more vulnerable to domestic violence and abuse as many of them are confined to their homes with no outside support.